94 – (ITA STAGE 46) – La Storta – Roma

 |CAI (Diff.
 Escurs.)||E|

 Stage 46 – La Storta – Rome.
-It is a short stage but with its own difficulties due to the fact of having to go through a densely populated area, then the metropolis of ROME, and the prevalence of a track on asphalt.
+It is a short stage but with its own difficulties due to the fact of having to first cross an extremely populated area, then the metropolis of Rome, therefore prevalence of a track on asphalt.
 But it is the last stage and therefore the most evocative and full of emotions.

 How to arrive